jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="service"></a>
 ###Bluemix and the Delivery Pipeline service

 To make the most of the Delivery Pipeline service's integration with Bluemix, you must add the service to your targeted Bluemix spaces.
 For more information about the service, see [Getting started with IBM Continuous Delivery Pipeline for Bluemix][3].
-For information about how your account might be charged, see the [the Bluemix pricing overview][4].
+For information about how your account might be charged, see [the Bluemix pricing overview][4].

 <a name="multi"></a>
 ###Multistage deployment